Close

 Piloting, evaluating and implementing TEACH CLEAN

-Use the following links to learn more about the TEACH CLEAN pilot conducted in The Gambia in 2016, the first formal evaluation of the training package in Tanzania in 2019 and the implementation of TEACH CLEAN in Myanmar which is currently underway.
+Use the following links to learn more about the TEACH CLEAN pilot conducted in The Gambia in 2016, the first formal evaluation of the training package in Tanzania in 2019, and a pilot implementation of TEACH CLEAN was undertaken in Myanmar in collaboration with WaterAid and the Ministry of Health from 2019-2023.

 Global dissemination of the TEACH CLEAN package